ABOUT STRESA

 Train

-Once in Milan, you can book a train directly from Malpensa airport or from Milano Centrale (the primary rail station in Milan).
+Once in Milan, you can book a train from Malpensa airport or from Milano Centrale (the primary rail station in Milan).

 From Milano Centrale: There is a direct train to Stresa that takes about 1 hour.
-Tickets can be booked on Trainline or Trenitalia.

 Note that these trains do not offer seat assignments; you can sit anywhere on the train.
-If you arrive too early or late for your train, you can typically use the same ticket to travel on the same train at a different time, provided it's on the same day.
+If you arrive too early or late for your train, you can typically use the same ticket to travel on the same route at a different time, provided it's on the same day.

 The Stresa train station is located a few blocks above the main road along the coast.
 A taxi stand is available at the Stresa train station.